Covering close to 160 square kilometres, Tallinn is spread out along the Gulf of Finland and divided into several historical areas.

 - The Three Sisters Boutique Hotel: This boutique-style hotel combines modern décor with a historical backdrop.
 The rooms are elegantly furnished and feature wood flooring, giving each room a unique atmosphere.
 It’s also one of the closest spots to Tallinn Town Hall.

 - My City Hotel: Located inside a historic building, this four-star hotel has many great features, including an onsite restaurant with international and Estonian dishes.
 After a long day of sightseeing, you can relax in a private sauna with a jacuzzi.

-✔ Best area to stay for dining and shopping
+✔ Best district to stay for dining and shopping

-Old Town is not the city centre in Tallinn.
+Old Town is not the urban centre in Tallinn.
 The city centre is a separate neighbourhood to the east of the old district.
-It’s where you’ll find most of the fancy restaurants, shops, and trendy bars.
+It’s where you’ll find most of Tallinn’s fanciest restaurants, coolest shops, and trendiest bars.

-The city centre is relatively compact compared to the Old Town.
+The city centre of Tallinn is relatively compact compared to the Old Town.
 Luckily, the small area makes it easier to explore.

-While staying in the city centre, you’ll likely pass Freedom Square several times.
+While staying here, you’ll likely pass Freedom Square several times.
 It’s one of the most popular meeting spots in the city and the perfect spot to start your tour of Tallinn.
 It’s also near St. John’s Church and several other historic sites.

 Along with historic sites, the city centre includes fun attractions, such as the City Jungle.
 The jungle is an adventure golf centre with 15 entertaining mini-golf courses.